 Future Hall-of-Famer Ted Lyons made his White Sox and major league debut, throwing a perfect inning in a 7-2 loss at St. Louis.

-Later on, that same day, Ross Baumgarten one-hit the Angels, winning 1-0.
-Rod Carew got California’s only hit, on a single leading off the seventh inning.
+Later on, that same day, Ross Baumgarten one-hit the Angels, squeaking out a 1-0 win.
+Rod Carew got California’s only hit, with a single leading off the seventh inning.

 The White Sox tied a franchise record that had stood for almost 51 years.
 When J.B.
 Shuck pounded a home run in the fourth inning of a game in Houston, it marked the 15th consecutive solo home run hit by the team.
 That tied the original mark, set between Sept.
 2-25, 1965.
 The individual breakdown of the home runs saw Brett Lawrie with three, Shuck with three, Tim Anderson and Todd Frazier with two apiece and Tyler Saladino, Dioner Navarro, Alex Avila, Adam Eaton and Melky Cabrera each with one.